 1st place - One piece

-Yes, the manga that always has more to show is deservedly at the top of our list, after all it has been released since 1997.
-Created by Eiichiro Oda, the manga published by Shueisha has already released 90 volumes, and has already hit the mark 440 million copies sold.
+Yes, the manga that always has more things to show is deservedly at the top of our list, after all it has been released since 1997.
+Created by Eiichiro Oda, the manga published by Shueisha has already released 90 volumes, and has already hit the mark an overwhelming 440 million copies sold.

 2nd place - Naruto